Regulatory constraints hit your IT!

 - setting it up is time consuming

-Use the knowledge and experience of elderbrook to be pepared and achieve the comfort zone in the IT.
+Use the knowledge and experience of elderbrook to be pepared and achieve the comfort zone in IT.

 An obvious benefit of moving to the IaaS model is lower infrastructure costs.
 No longer do organizations have the responsibility of ensuring uptime, maintaining hardware and networking equipment, or replacing old equipment.
 IaaS also saves enterprises from having to buy more capacity to deal with sudden business spikes.